bevry-archive/documentation/community/01-guides/contribute.html.md

 1. Switch to the master branch: `git checkout master`
 1. Merge in the changes of the feature branch (if applicable)
 1. Increment the version number in the `package.json` file according to the [semantic versioning](http://semver.org) standard, that is:
-    1. `x.0.0` MAJOR version when you make incompatible API changes (DocPad plugins must use v2 as the major version, as v2 corresponds to the current DocPad v6.x releases)
+    1. `x.0.0` MAJOR version when you make incompatible API changes (note: DocPad plugins must use v2 as the major version, as v2 corresponds to the current DocPad v6.x releases)
     1. `x.y.0` MINOR version when you add functionality in a backwards-compatible manner
     1. `x.y.z` PATCH version when you make backwards-compatible bug fixes